Watch The Who's Roger Daltrey pelt a birthday cake into Sebastian Bach's face

 Also performing was former Skid Row frontman Sebastian Bach, who was tasked with presenting Daltrey with his birthday cake during the latter’s live show.

-“I’ve gotta tell you, cakes and The Who are very dangerous,” Dalrey joked to the crowd as Bach made his way over.
+“I’ve gotta tell you, cakes and The Who are very dangerous,” Daltrey joked to the crowd as Bach made his way over.

-After Bach prompted the audience to partake in a rendition of ‘Happy Birthday’, The Who musician took objection by smashing the baked treat into Bach’s face.
+After Bach prompted the audience to partake in a rendition of ‘Happy Birthday’, The Who’s singer took objection by smashing the baked treat into Bach’s face.

 “I’m so glad I took a shower!”
 Bach responded to the unexpected pelting, adding: “If you weren’t Roger Daltrey, this would be a different situation.